This topic describes how the Gorouter, the main component in the CF routing tier, routes HTTP traffic within Cloud Foundry Application Runtime.

 The Gorouter presents the certificate if requested by the back end during the TLS handshake.

-As App Cloud manages and balances apps, the internal IP address and ports for app instances change.
+As Cloud Foundry manages and balances apps, the internal IP address and ports for app instances change.
 To keep the Gorouter’s routing tables current, a Route-Emitter on each Diego cell sends a periodic update to all Gorouters through NATS to remind them of the location of all app instances.
 The default frequency of these updates is 20 seconds.
 The Gorouter tracks a time-to-live (TTL) for each route to back end mapping.
 This TTL defaults to 120 seconds and is reset when the Gorouter receives an updated registration message.

-Network partitions or NATS failures can cause the Gorouter’s routing table to fall out of sync, as App Cloud continues to re-create containers across hosts to keep apps running.
+Network partitions or NATS failures can cause the Gorouter’s routing table to fall out of sync, as Cloud Foundry continues to re-create containers across hosts to keep apps running.
 This can lead to routing of requests to incorrect destinations.

 You can configure the Gorouter to handle this problem in two ways: